0xrutvij/wpVSkali/README.md

 - [X] Create a <strike>Makefile</strike> CLI App to clean the wpFolder and remove the named volume whenever the user wishes (i.e. allowing easy change of WP versions)

+- [X] Cross-Platform compatibility ~ Testing on Windows

+- [ ] Testing Lab from Week 8 - Metasploit on Kali.

 - [ ] Push image to Docker Hub and reduce build times on user end.
 Specifically the Kali image since it is static once built.

 - [ ] Instructions for localhost:8080 to be mapped to a hostname, links for ideas (might require reverse-proxying with nginx?)